Skip to product information

 The entire surface is olive green, reminiscent of moss.

-4. Easy to use and practical
+4. Ease of use and practical beauty

 5. Cultural and symbolic significance

-A conversation with Rakusai Onishi – High-end pottery specialty store [Amagi-do]
+A conversation with Onishi Rakusai – High-end pottery specialty store [Amagi Do]

 View full details